 How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

-For 2024, Core Surgical Training (CST) interviews are being held in February 2024, earlier than they were in 2023.
-This year there is a fairly quick turnaround from MSRA results and interview invites to the interview window, so we recommend being fully prepared where you can!
-Whether you are a foundation year doctor, medical student or taking a year out of training, if you are serious about applying for surgical training, it is important to review the portfolio points early to put yourself in the strongest position, within your time scale.
+For 2025, Core Surgical Training (CST) interviews are being held between February to March 2025, which is slightly later than they were in 2024.
+There is a fairly quick turnaround from MSRA results and interview invites to the interview window, so we recommend being fully prepared where you can!
+Whether you are a foundation year doctor, medical student or taking a year out of training, if you are serious about applying for surgical training, it is important to understand how the portfolio section has changed to put yourself in the strongest position.

-CST interviews will consist of one 20-minute interview divided into 2 x 10-minute stations, comprising a 10-minute management station and a 10-minute clinical station.
+CST interviews will consist of one 30-minute interview divided into 3 x 10-minute stations, comprising a management station, a clinical station, and a portfolio station.
 These stations will be back to back and conducted by the same interview panel.

 1. Commitment to surgery